What is BeAware and how to get rid of it

 My favorite anti-malware software is CleanMyMac X by MacPaw.
 It offers a rich feature set that elevates Mac’s performance to a higher level.
 Most crucially, Apple notarized it, so CleanMyMac X is safe to use.

-I’ve been using it for months and can highly recommend its Malware Removal tool.
+I’ve been using it for months and can highly recommend its Malware Removal module.
 Here’s how it works:

-- Grab your copy of CleanMyMac X here (at no cost at all).
+- Grab CleanMyMac X here (at no cost at all).

-- Go to the Malware Removal tab on the left-side panel.
+- Go to the Malware Removal tab on the left panel.

 - If anything is found, hit Remove.
 Nothing more!